adonegan/milestone4-mycomicjumble/README.md

 - Privacy Policy page

-  - This page was created using a generator, <https://www.privacypolicygenerator.info/>.
+  - This page was created using this [generator](https://www.privacypolicygenerator.info/).
 A page like this would be added to any store and website so I felt it was appropriate to it it here.

 - Terms and Conditions page

   - Like the policy page above, a page like this would be available on any store so I added it to this website.
-It was generated here: <https://www.termsandconditionsgenerator.com/>
+It was generated [here](https://www.termsandconditionsgenerator.com/).

 ### Comics App